-242 Application for reconsideration of decision about eligibility
+245 Application for reconsideration of decision about policy development payment

-- (1) The agent of a registered political party may apply to the commission for the commission to reconsider a decision about- - (a) whether the registered political party is eligible for a policy development payment for a financial year; or - (b) the amount of the policy development payment made to the registered political party for a financial year. - (2) The application must- - (a) be in writing; and - (b) set out the reasons for the application. - (3) The application must be made- - (a) on or before 31 August immediately after the end of the financial year for which the decision was made; or - (b) if the commission allows a later day-the later day.
+- (1) This section applies if the commission gives a registered political party or elected member a notice about a decision made by the commission under section 244(1)(a), (b) or (c). - (2) The agent of the registered political party or elected member may apply to the commission for reconsideration of the decision. - (3) The application must- - (a) be in the approved form; and - (b) state the reasons for the application; and - (c) be made within 1 month after the notice is given. - (4) On receiving an application, the commission must reconsider the decision and decide to- - (a) affirm or vary the decision; or - (b) set aside the decision and make a substitute decision. - (5) The commission must give the agent a notice that states the decision on the reconsideration and the reasons for the decision.

-243 Reconsideration by commission

-- (1) On receiving an application under section 242, the commission must-

-- (a) reconsider the decision; and

-- (b) decide to-

-- (i) affirm the decision; or - (ii) vary the decision; or - (iii) set aside the decision and make another decision. - (2) The commission must give the agent a notice stating the decision on the reconsideration together with a statement of reasons for the decision.

-244 Recalculation of policy development payment
+246 Recalculation of policy development payment